 Home Dental Care – Glenpool, OK

 A healthy and confident mouth begins with good oral hygiene.
 Proper brushing and flossing, started at an early age, can help prevent periodontal or gum disease, which leads to bone loss and subsequent tooth loss.
 Adults over the age of 35 lose more teeth to periodontal disease than to cavities, and three out of four adults will be affected at some point in their lives.
 Don’t let that happen to you or your child!
-It is highly recommended for a baby to visit the dentist as soon as they acquire teeth so that they can get accustomed to dental checks and start learning about proper dental maintenance.
+It is highly recommended for a baby to visit the dentist as soon as they acquire teeth so that they can get accustomed to dental checkups and start learning about proper home dental care for Glenpool, OK residents.

 Brushing should be performed three times a day with an extra soft toothbrush.
 Place a dab of toothpaste the size of a small pea on the brush.
 On the outer surfaces of all your teeth and the inside surfaces of your back teeth, the toothbrush is worked with light pressure in a circular fashion with its bristles pointing at the tooth-gum junction.
 To clean the inside surface of the front teeth, hold the toothbrush in a vertical position and push and pull several times.
 On the biting surfaces of the teeth, use gentle short strokes.
 You may have to change the position of the brush several times to reach all of the different areas; use your bathroom mirror to your advantage.